Impact of Strategic Sampling and Supervision Policies on Semi-supervised Learning: Method

 Given the unlabelled dataset $X_U={(x_i)_{i=1}^N}$, we aim to sample a subset $X_l={(x_i)_{i=1}^n}$, $1 \leq n < N$, to form the labelled set $X_L={(x_i,y_i)_{i=1}^n}$ for downstream use by the SSL method $\mathcal{S}$ along with the unlabelled set $X_U$.
-The goal of \textit{labelled set selection} is to select the most diverse and representative set of samples $X^{*}_L$ for labelling, which can provide a performance boost to the semi-supervised learner.
+The goal of \textit{strategic sampling} is to select the most diverse and representative set of samples $X^{*}_L$ for labelling, which can provide a performance boost to the semi-supervised learner.

-\subsubsection{Definition 2: Supervision Policy.}
+\subsubsection{Definition 2: Supervision Policy}

 To train an SSL backbone $\mathcal{S}$, the labelled subset $X^*_L$ can be used according to a supervision policy $P$, where $P$ dictates: (\textit{a}) how many labelled samples $X^P_L={(x_i,y_i)_{i=1}^p} \in X^*_L$ are used at epoch $e$, and (\textit{b}) the order in which $X^P_L$ are used in the training process.